Bristol East Junction is extremely important for our local rail services.

 The programme for construction can be found on the Network Rail website.

-Secretary of State for Transport Grant Shapps announces the DfT five-year Rail Network Enhancements Pipeline (RNEP) for Control Period 6 (CP6 2019-2024) outlining 58 projects that span over £10bn and 58 projects.
+Secretary of State for Transport Grant Shapps announces the DfT five-year Rail Network Enhancements Pipeline (RNEP) for Control Period 6 (2019-2024) outlining 58 projects costing £10 billion.

 Individual schemes seeking DfT funding need to progress through the five-step decision gateways before moving into delivery, the first step being ‘decision to initiate’, moving on to development, design, delivery and then finally to ‘deploy’.